apache/activemq-website/src/components/classic/documentation/certificateunknown.md

        at com.sun.net.ssl.internal.ssl.AppInputStream.read(Unknown Source)
        at java.io.BufferedInputStream.fill(Unknown Source)
 ```
-when you are trying to use SSL to connect to ActiveMQ Classic then the "certificate_unknown" error shows on the broker when the client doesn't trust the broker's certificate.
+when you are trying to use SSL to connect to ActiveMQ then the "certificate_unknown" error shows on the broker when the client doesn't trust the broker's certificate.
 On the client, I would see an error as well: "No trusted certificate found".

 ### Fix